KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 https://ipython.org/

-- main thing to note that most packages and modules will work across implementations (at least those in C), but sometimes it will make a difference
+- The main thing to note that most packages and modules will work across implementations (at least those in C), but sometimes it will make a difference, which implementation you are using.

 ## Why Python is Great for Data Science